 Receivers may be mounted externally on the tail-end of the quad, or internally.
-Internally is definitely the preferred solution but does require a suitably small receiver.
+Internally is definitely the preferred solution but does require a suitably small receiver and means having to remove the top plate to install the receiver.

 The following are recommended for internal installation: